intel/intel-extension-for-tensorflow/examples/stable_diffussion_inference/README.md

 ## Introduction

-Intel® Extension for TensorFlow* is compatible with stock Tensorflow*.
+Intel® Extension for TensorFlow* is compatible with stock TensorFlow*.
 This example shows Stable Diffusion Inference for Text2Image.

-Install the Intel® Extension for TensorFlow* in legacy running envrionment, Tensorflow will execute the Inference on Intel GPU.
+Install the Intel® Extension for TensorFlow* in legacy running environment, Tensorflow will execute the Inference on Intel GPU.

 ## Hardware Requirements